formzillion/formzillion.com/README.md

 # Formzillion

-Formzillion is a SaSS platform for building faster marketing activities for developers.
+Formzillion is an open-source low-code platform for building faster form-based features for developers.

 ## Technologies Used